dotnet/docs-aspire/docs/messaging/messaging-components.md

 ## Set up the Azure Service Bus account

-For this quickstart, you'll need access to an Azure Service Bus namespace with a topic and subscription configured.
+For this tutorial, you'll need access to an Azure Service Bus namespace with a topic and subscription configured.
 Use one of the following options to set up the require resources:

 - **Azure portal**: [Create a service bus account with a topic and subscription](/azure/service-bus-messaging/service-bus-quickstart-topics-subscriptions-portal).